fabioformosa/metamorphosis/index.md

 # Conversion Service

-Metamorphosis follows the model provided by Spring Framework for type conversions.

-**j-metamorphosis** offers an enabler of Spring Conversion Service by annotation and other utility class to write lean converters.
-**metamorphosis-nestjs** transposes to NestJS the concept of conversion service, missing in NestJS.

 The conversion service is a component of a general type conversion system.
 The system defines an SPI to implement type conversion logic and an API to perform type conversions at runtime

-**<< THIS PAGE IS WORK IN PROGRESS >>**
+    interface Converter<S, T> {

+       T convert(S source);

+    }

+ and

+    interface ConversionService {

+        T convert(S source, Class<T> targetType);

+    }

+The convervion service is a registry of converters and it delegates to its registered converters to carry out type conversion logic.
+**j-metamorphosis** follows the model of type conversions provided by Spring Framework.
+It offers an enabler (by annotations) for Spring Conversion Service and other utility classes to write lean converters.
+**metamorphosis-nestjs** brings to NestJS the missing concept of conversion service.

-[TBD] Benefits of a conversion service.
+Benefits of a conversion service:
+* Usually conversions are spread as static methods into many classes.
+With a conversion service, you have a class for each converter and you can put all converters in the same package.
+So, it will be easy to locate the conversion when you navigate your code.
+* Usually conversions are implemented as static methods, but some conversions needs to query a repository.
+With a conversion service, all converters could be singleton and you can inject repositories or other services into it.
+* Usually to convert a type you have to convert all subtypes, creating a messy dependency chain.
+With a conversion service, according to SRP (single responsibility principle) a converter just does its part of conversion and it delegates to conversion service the remaining conversion of all subtypes.
+So, each converter has at most a dependency from the conversion service.

 [TBD] Activate it with j-metamorphosis and metamorphosis-nest